MMQuants/MyScientificArticles/2014/Алгоритмизация на модела MGP/info readme.txt

+Characteristics of the model MGP,
-Algorithmic trading in the globalized financial markets, Marin Stoyanov,
+Marin Stoyanov,
-Vanguard Scientific Instruments in Management 2013 (VSIM: 2013), p.180,
+Vanguard Scientific Instruments in Management 2014 (VSIM: 2014), p.148,
 ISSN 1314-0582